Florida carries out record 9th execution of year on man convicted of killing his family

 STARKE, Fla.
-(AP) — A man convicted of the 1994 machete killings of his wife and their two children was put to death Thursday, becoming the ninth person executed in Florida this year and setting a state record for a single-year total since the Supreme Court restored the death penalty decades ago.
+(AP) — A man convicted of the 1994 machete killings of his wife and their two children became the ninth person put to death in Florida this year, his death Thursday marking a state record for a single-year execution total since the restoration of the death penalty in the U.S. decades ago.

-Zakrzewski was lying on a gurney and covered with a white sheet when the curtain in the death chamber went up about 6 p.m.

 “I want to thank the good people of the Sunshine State for killing me in the most cold, calculated, clean, humane, efficient way possible.
-I have no complaint," Zakrzewski said in a final statement.
+I have no complaint,” Zakrzewski said in his final words once the curtain to the death chamber went up shortly after 6 p.m.

 Florida this year has carried out more executions than any other state, while Texas and South Carolina are tied for second with four apiece.
 A 10th execution is scheduled in Florida on Aug.
 19 and an 11th on Aug.
 28 under death warrants signed by Republican Gov. Ron DeSantis.